eth-educators/eth-docker-docs/website/docs/Usage/PrysmWeb.md

 The Web UI can be used to import keys and create a wallet, but we also need the password for this wallet while starting the validator.
-To get around this chicken-and-egg problem, you can run `./ethd keys import` now and choose the wallet password you will use during the Web UI Wallet Creation.
+To get around this chicken-and-egg problem, you can run `./ethd cmd run --rm create-wallet` now and choose the wallet password you will use during the Web UI Wallet Creation.

 > This password needs to be at least 8 characters long and contain both a number and a special